-First, here’s why personal privacy is still very important.
-(In a word, FREEEEEDOOOOM!)
+First, here’s why protecting personal data online is still very important.
+(In a word, FREEEEEDOM!)

 Privacy is so important, the framers of the Constitution mentioned it (while leaving out any reference to God or America being a Christian nation).
 Yeah, that’s the level of concern privacy held for the founding fathers.
 In the modern world, there are still good reasons for protecting yours: Some guy named Schneier put it better than I ever could.

 Too many wrongly characterize the debate as “security versus privacy.”
 The real choice is liberty versus control.
 Tyranny, whether it arises under threat of foreign physical attack or under constant domestic authoritative scrutiny, is still tyranny … Widespread police surveillance is the very definition of a police state.
 And that’s why we should champion privacy even when we have nothing to hide.

 Sadly, since most of us are too lazy to protest the government’s continual intrusions into our daily lives, I’ll offer some easy ways to protect your personal data and limit the amount of information governments and companies can glean from your online activities.

 Hasn’t the data privacy ship already sailed?
 Do I still need to be worried?

 Yes, you do, and more than ever—thanks to browser cookies, Flash-cookies, IP tracking, fingerprinting, camera phone lens dust, and a myriad of other new digital tracking techniques, your personal data is currently and constantly being collected en masse by scum- and Personally Identifiable Information–sucking data brokers.